-Child sexual violence and sexual harassment
+Child sexual violence and sexual harassment Please consider in conjunction with Part 5 of KCSIE September 2022

 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+We should assume it is happening in our school.